Amin Mottahedin

 Senior Research Fellow

-I work with Foster's lab at Nuffield Department of Clinical Neurosciences (NDCN) and Buchan’s lab at Radcliffe Department of Medicine to unravel the effect of circadian rhythm on stroke-induced brain injury.
-I am particularly interested in how metabolic responses to ischemia and hypoxia are affected by circadian rhythm.
+We (Buchan's lab and Foster's lab) investigate how time-of-day affects stroke-induced brain injury.
+I am particularly interested in how metabolic responses to ischemia and hypoxia are affected by time of day and our circadian rhythm.

-I worked as a veterinarian in my home country, Iran, before moving to Sweden to start my science career.
-I obtained a master’s degree in Infection Biology from Uppsala University and completed my PhD in Medical Sciences from University of Gothenburg (Mallard's lab).
-During my PhD, I investigated how infection/ inflammation affects the developing brain and exacerbates the hypoxic-ischemic brain injury.
-After receiving an international postdoc fellowship from Swedish Research Council, I joined Murphy's & Krieg's lab at MRC Mitochondrial Biology Unit, University of Cambridge, where we were able to identify mitochondrial succinate metabolism as a potential therapeutic target in ischemic stroke.
+I completed my PhD in Medical Sciences from University of Gothenburg (Mallard's lab).
+During my studies, we revealed the mechanisms by which bacterial and viral infections exacerbate neonatal hypoxic-ischemic brain injury.
+After receiving an international postdoc fellowship from Swedish Research Council, I joined Mike Murphy's & Thomas Krieg's lab at University of Cambridge, where we were able to identify malonate as a potential therapeutic to reduce ischemia-reperfusion injury after stroke.

 Contact information